 Ruth is determined to help Mary and Joe, and is determined to understand why her mum isn’t as excited about the find as she would expect.
 As she snoops about the farm to find the truth, she uncovers more and more secrets.
 In her haste, she is quick to act, and jump to conclusions, but with her heart in the right place and her ability to empathise with others, she is just as quick to accept her mistakes.

 The post war era is not one we see often in children’s books, but it is a fascinating one all too often over looked.
 We see the effects of the war on different communities, the continued rationing, the power shortages, the grief and loss that touches families in different ways.
 We also see the beginnings of our NHS, and the long road to rebuild the towns and cities that were bombed.

 With links to the archaeological discoveries that inspired the finds in the story, there is much for budding archaeologists to discover long after the final page is turned.

 Great for fans of:

-Huge thanks to Simon & Schuster for sending me a copy and inviting me to take part in the blog tour.
+Huge thanks to Usborne for sending me a copy and inviting me to take part in the blog tour.
 Do make sure you check out all of the other stops for a chance to win a copy of this fantastic book.